finbourne/lusid-sdk-java/sdk/docs/DerivedTransactionPortfoliosApi.md

             "}");
         }

+        // uncomment the below to use configuration overrides
+        // ConfigurationOptions opts = new ConfigurationOptions();
+        // opts.setTotalTimeoutMs(2000);

+        // uncomment the below to use an api factory with overrides
+        // ApiFactory apiFactory = ApiFactoryBuilder.build(fileName, opts);
+        // DerivedTransactionPortfoliosApi apiInstance = apiFactory.build(DerivedTransactionPortfoliosApi.class);

         DerivedTransactionPortfoliosApi apiInstance = ApiFactoryBuilder.build(fileName).build(DerivedTransactionPortfoliosApi.class);
         String scope = "scope_example"; // String | The scope in which to create the derived transaction portfolio.
         CreateDerivedTransactionPortfolioRequest createDerivedTransactionPortfolioRequest = new CreateDerivedTransactionPortfolioRequest(); // CreateDerivedTransactionPortfolioRequest | The definition of the derived transaction portfolio. try {
+            // uncomment the below to set overrides at the request level
+            // Portfolio result = apiInstance.createDerivedPortfolio(scope, createDerivedTransactionPortfolioRequest).execute(opts);

             Portfolio result = apiInstance.createDerivedPortfolio(scope, createDerivedTransactionPortfolioRequest).execute();
             System.out.println(result.toJson());
         } catch (ApiException e) {